xinyinglim/articles/cloudfunc-iotcore/README.md

 _, err = call.Do()
 ```

-Here's the full code so far:
+Here's the code so far:

 ```go
 package main